arbor-sim/arbor/doc/python/interconnectivity.rst

     .. attribute:: weight

         The weight delivered to the target synapse.
-        The weight is dimensionless, and its interpretation is specific to the type of the synapse target.
+        The weight has a dimension specific to the type of the synapse target.
+For Arbor-supplied point processes, such as the ``expsyn`` synapse, the unit is μS (micro-Siemens).
+For Arbor-supplied distributed processes, the unit is [S/cm2].
+In general, the unit is up to the mechanism.
-        For example, the expsyn synapse interprets it as a conductance with units μS (micro-Siemens).

     .. attribute:: delay